cjneely10/EukMetaSanity/INSTALLATION.md

 ### Note for WSL users

+Once installed, EukMS functions for WSL users.
+However, the installation procedure can be a bit buggy.

 The installation may crash during an initial stage if your anaconda/miniconda installation is not in your home directory.

 The installation also may fail during the creation of various conda environments.